 “It’s inevitable that some trucking companies will lower their hiring standards,’’ said Fred Pritzker, a personal injury lawyer who represents victims of truck crashes, including clients who have lost family members in truck accident wrongful deaths.
 “Holding them accountable is an essential counter-balance.’’

-Pritzker and Hageman already have seen a rise in their practice in the number of commercial truck accident cases caused by at-fault semi drivers.
+Pritzker Hageman has already seen a rise in their practice in the number of commercial truck accident cases caused by at-fault semi drivers.
 In the past five years they have settled a number of truck injury lawsuits, each worth millions of dollars.
 In one recent case, a jury sided with the two attorneys in their handling of a truck wrongful death lawsuit on behalf of a Minnesota man whose wife was run over while riding her bicycle.
 The verdict in that truck-bicycle lawsuit was $2.4 million.

 “The long-term cost to society will be more fatal truck accidents and more truck crashes that cause serious injury to everyday people,’’ said attorney Eric Hageman.